The SAS vS the Exocet

 To counter this threat, the British Secret Services, the SAS and the SBS were called in.

-Whilst plans were drawn up to neutralize the existing missiles in the Argentine inventory, MI6 were tasked with ensuring that Argentina could not get their hands on any more.
+Whilst plans were drawn up to neutralize the existing missiles in the Argentine inventory, The Secret Intelligence Service, otherwise known as MI6, were tasked with ensuring that Argentina could not get their hands on any more.
 Posing as black market weapons dealers, British agents endeavored to buy up all the Exocets on the open and black market.
 The agents also offered black market exocets to Argentineans in order to waste their time and resources on wild goose chase to buy them.

-Whilst Plum Duff was underway, B Squadron began practicing for the assault operation, code named 'Operation Mikado'.
-Dry runs against British airfields began to highlight problems with the plan.
-The large C130s would appear on the target bases;s radar screens, giving the defenders ample time to prepare to repel the attack.
-This was true even with the C130s flying at tree-top level.
+Whilst Plum Duff was underway, B Squadron began practicing for 'Operation Mikado'.
+Earlier air-land exercises had highlighted a major risk in such operations.
+Every time it was tried, the large C-130s would appear on the target bases's radar screens while they were still many miles distant, giving the defenders ample time to prepare to repel the attack.
+This was true even with the C-130s flying at tree-top level.
 To land on the runways, the lumbering cargo planes would have to slow to around 100 knots, making them easy pickings for AAA cannon or surface to air missiles.
 The Argentines might also simply block the runways with vehicles.
+Op Mikado-specific test runs against RAF Marham and RAF kinloss confirmed these issues.
+Despite this, the planning continued.

 Another problem was that a lack of on-site intel would mean that there would be no guarantee that the Super Etendards or the Exocets would even be at Rio Grande when the assault force arrived.
 The SAS would also have no idea where the Exocets were kept or even where the pilot's mess was situated.